French literature

 Middle Ages

-“What do I know ?”
-(Montaigne) Social and religious structures transformed, and the way of learning and knowing changed.
+Social and religious structures were being transformed, and ways of learning and knowing were changing as well.
 In Italy, Galileo laid the foundations of modern physics.
-Theology was no longer quite Queen of sciences and Aristotle not the definitive authority on all philosophical questions.
-In short, the Bible and the Greek philosopher were no longer enough to interpret the world.
+Theology was no longer quite the queen of the sciences, and Aristotle was no longer accepted as the ultimate authority on every philosophical question.
+In short, neither the Bible nor the Greek philosopher was sufficient to explain the world anymore.

 The french language in the Renaissance